WebMD: Better Information. Better Health.

 • Select fresh fruits and vegetables.

-• Order salad dressings on the side and use small amounts of them.
+• Order salad dressings on the side, and use small amounts of them.

 Main courses

-• Select plain foods including broiled, grilled, or roasted meat, poultry, fish, or shellfish.
-Select plain vegetables, potatoes, and noodles.
+• Choose plain foods including broiled, grilled, or roasted meat, poultry, fish, or shellfish.

 • Avoid casseroles, mixed dishes, gravies, and sauces.

-• At fast food restaurants, skip the special sauces, condiments, and cheese.
+• At fast-food restaurants, skip the special sauces, condiments, and cheese.

 • Avoid salted condiments and garnishes such as olives and pickles.